qserena/06-solo-project-travel-journal/README.md

 # My Travel Journal

 ## Description
-This site reads the travel destinations from an array of objects located in file data.js - each object representing a travel destination.
+This site reads the travel destinations from an array of objects located in file data.js - Each object representing a travel destination.
 React JSX elements are dynamically created from the array to be presented on the page.
 A Google Maps link is provided for each destination.

 The actual content is from some of my own travels.
 <br/>